sand1k/CarND-Capstone/README.md

 3. Implemented full wyapoint updater node, which stops the car in front of red traffic light as described in walkthrough materials.

+P. S. This is an individual submission of Andrey Shitov (sand1k@yandex.ru).

 ### Native Installation

 * Be sure that your workstation is running Ubuntu 16.04 Xenial Xerus or Ubuntu 14.04 Trusty Tahir.
 [Ubuntu downloads can be found here](https://www.ubuntu.com/download/desktop).